Minneapolis, St. Paul ending COVID-19 mask mandate

 The Hennepin County Board on Tuesday considered a resolution to eliminate its mask requirement for people inside its facilities but deferred the decision for two weeks to gather more information.

 Frey said Minneapolis has seen improvement in its vaccine equity efforts, which also factored into his decision to lift the mandate.
-Three of the city's five ZIP codes that have significant Black, Indigenous and people of color populations have seen vaccination rates exceed 55%.
+Three of the city's five ZIP codes that have significant numbers of Black and Indigenous residents and people of color have seen vaccination rates exceed 55%.

 "This doesn't mean that we are closing up our shop on increasing our vaccination rates in our most vulnerable communities," Frey said.